backstreetbrogrammer/11_JavaSpark/README.md

 - `JavaRDD.saveAsObjectFile()` and `JavaSparkContext.objectFile()` support saving an RDD in a simple format consisting of **serialized** Java objects.
 While this is not as efficient as specialized formats like **Avro**, it offers an easy way to save any RDD.

+#### Load files from Amazon S3

+Amazon S3 is a highly durable, scalable, secure, fast and inexpensive storage service.
+With the EMR File System (EMRFS), Amazon EMR can efficiently and securely use Amazon S3 as an object store for Hadoop.
+Amazon EMR has made numerous improvements to Hadoop, allowing us to seamlessly process large amounts of data stored in Amazon S3.

+We need to use Third Generation `s3a:\\` which supports larger files and improves in performance.
+However, Second Generation `s3n:\\` may also be used but not recommended.

 ---